 A licensed money lender refers to a person or group, typically institutionalised, who offers small loans to people or groups with financial needs.

 Licensed money lenders in Singapore operate under the Ministry of Law (MinLaw), which restricts and regulates the amount that they can lend, the fees they can charge, and the maximum interest rate.

-Similar to licensed money lenders in Singapore, licensed pawnshops operate under the Ministry of Law, and there are 233 of them as of date.
+Similar to licensed money lenders in Singapore, licensed pawn shops are regulated by the Ministry of Law, and there are 236 registered pawn shops as of November 2020.
 The most common ones include Maxi-Cash, Cash Mart, ValueMax, and MoneyMax.

-While both licensed money lenders and pawnshops in Singapore provide fast cash, there are a few differences to keep in mind before you borrow from either of them.
+While both licensed money lenders and pawn shops in Singapore provide fast cash loans, there are a few differences to keep in mind before you borrow from either of them.

 The broker will then evaluate your item and lend you a sum of money that he deems as worthy of your item.
 Typically, the amount is 60% to 80% of the market value of the pledge.

 For example, if you pledge a watch initially priced at S$15,000, you can expect it to be priced by the broker at S$10,000, and hence you’ll receive S$10,000.